Legal requirements in general

 The consenting action must be explicit and verifiable.

-You must give users ability to withdraw consent.
+You must give users the ability to withdraw consent.

 Under the GDPR, users have the specific right to withdraw consent.
 This means that you’re required to make it as easy to withdraw consent as it is to give it.
 This can be easily achieved by including a visible and valid unsubscribe link in your newsletter.
 Users should also have the ability to manage their mail preferences from within their account.